8085simulator/8085simulator.github.io/README.md

 # 8085 Simulator
-8085 Simulator
+By JUBIN MITRA

-*This is migrated project from 8085 Simulator from codeplex (http://8085simulator.codeplex.com/) to github.*
+*The project is migrated from codeplex (http://8085simulator.codeplex.com/) to github.*

 Screenshot:
 -----------